v0.75

 Desktop Only: $6/hour

 If you choose Desktop Only mode (no AI agent), you get a cloud Linux desktop with your repo cloned at just $6/hour (~$0.10/min).
 Great for manual work in a pre-configured environment.
+The desktop password is archivara.
+Cancel the job when you're done — you're billed while the VM is up.

 Credit packs